sazidnur/ovpn_script/README.md

 # OpenVpn Automatic Setup Script with Docker

-Copy the script to your sevrer, change chmod to +x to script, run the script with arguments like your public IP (generally in VPN case we use public IP, you can provide local IP if you want for local net), port, profile name.
-It will setup automatcially a VPN server with docker, also it will provide a .ovpn file in the same folder where the script is located.
-This script will add automatic turn on whenever you start server or restart.
+Copy the script to your server, change the chmod to +x for the script, then run the run.sh script with arguments such as your public IP (in the case of a VPN, we generally use the public IP, but you can provide a local IP if you want it for a local network), port, and profile name.
+It will automatically set up a VPN server with Docker, and it will also generate a .ovpn file in the same folder where the script is located.
+This script will enable automatic activation whenever you start or restart the server.

 ## Commands: